 Debra Schilling Wolfe, MEd, is the founding Executive Director of the Field Center.
 She has held leadership roles in the child welfare arena for over 30 years and has directed numerous innovative child welfare programs nationally, including the Crisis Nursery at the New York Foundling Hospital and Boston City Hospital’s Sexual Abuse Team.
 A former Director of Child Welfare Services for Catholic Social Services in Michigan, her extensive clinical background includes child and family therapy and clinical supervision specifically with child abuse and domestic violence cases.
 Ms. Wolfe served as Clinical Director for Our Town Family Center in Tucson where she developed new treatment models of child welfare prevention and intervention.
 She partnered with Arizona’s child welfare system to develop the nationally recognized Family Builders model of community response to child abuse and neglect reports, one of the first differential response models.
 Ms. Wolfe served as President of the Arizona Association of Family Centered Practice and on the Board of Directors of the National Association for Family Based Services, chairing their annual Empowering Families national conference.
 Ms. Wolfe’s background includes speaking engagements, training, and writing on critical topics in child welfare.
 She received numerous commendations for her contributions to the field of child welfare.
 Ms. Wolfe is Chair of the Montgomery County (PA) Office of Children & Youth Citizens Advisory Committee and was a member of the founding Board of Directors of Mission Kids Child Advocacy Center.
 She currently chairs the Montgomery County Act 33 Child Fatality Review Committee.

 Sarah Wasch, MSW, is the Field Center’s Program Manager, coordinating a variety of Field Center projects and initiatives.
-Sarah earned her BA summa cum laude from Tufts University in Child Development and Sociology and her MSW from the University of Pennsylvania with a macro concentration.
+Sarah earned her BA from Tufts University in Child Development and Sociology and her MSW from the University of Pennsylvania with a macro concentration.
 She began her child welfare career working in a residential treatment setting.
-Before joining the Field Center, Sarah was with Jewish Family and Children’s Services of Greater Philadelphia (JFCS) for eight years, first as a Foster Care Social Worker, then as Foster Care/Child Welfare Supervisor, and most recently in the role of Program Supervisor for JFCS’ ELECT Pregnant and Parenting Teens Program.
-Sarah shares her love of students and training as coordinator of the Field Center’s Multidisciplinary Student Training Institute.
+Before joining the Field Center, Sarah was with Jewish Family and Children’s Services of Greater Philadelphia (JFCS) for eight years, first as a Foster Care Social Worker, then as Foster Care/Child Welfare Supervisor, and finally in the role of Program Supervisor for JFCS’ ELECT Program, developing new programming for pregnant and parenting adolescents.
+Sarah shares her love of education and professional development as coordinator of the Field Center’s Multidisciplinary Student Training Institute.

 Jessica Enright is the Administrative Coordinator for the Field Center, coordinating the center’s daily operations and logistics for conferences, trainings, and events.
 Jessica earned her BA at Temple University in Philadelphia, Pennsylvania and is a member of the Temple Women’s Network as well as the Young Professionals Network in Philadelphia.
 Her prior experience includes facilitating event logistics for corporate investment symposiums and networking associations, and managing community engagement events in the Greater Philadelphia area.